norama/rpg-store/README.md

 thanks to the [Astro](https://astro.build/) island architecture.
 Current widgets are written in [SolidJS](https://www.solidjs.com/).

-Backend is currently [Supabase](https://supabase.com/) but my plan is to move to [Firestore](https://firebase.google.com/docs/firestore) because the looser NoSQL approach seems to be more suitable for this domain.
+Backend is currently [Supabase](https://supabase.com/) but my plan is to move to [Firestore](https://firebase.google.com/docs/firestore) because its flexible NoSQL approach seems to be more suitable for this domain.

 ## Demo

 The application is deployed on Vercel [here](https://rpg-store.vercel.app/builder).
-Note that the app is in a work-in-progress state and deployment currently serves for internal testing.
+Note that the app is in a work-in-progress state and this deployment currently serves for internal testing.

 # Astro Starter Kit: Minimal